inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 Let’s symbolise the district layer that we’ve added:

 8. Right-click on the :guilabel:`Kecamatan_Sleman` layer,
-   and click :guilabel:`Properties`, or double click the layer name.
+   and click :guilabel:`Properties`, or double-click the layer name.

 9. Click on the :guilabel:`Style` tab.